Sawbones (podcast): Background and formation

-Sydnee and Justin McElroy had previously worked together on a short podcast series entitled Losing the Sheen, focused on watching Two and a Half Men.
+Justin McElroy began podcasting in 2007 as co-host of the video game talk show The Joystiq Podcast.
+In episode 115 Sydnee briefly appeared as a guest alongside Justin to answer questions about the 2009 swine flu pandemic.
+Sydnee and Justin McElroy had also previously worked together on a short podcast series entitled Losing the Sheen, focused on watching Two and a Half Men.
 The show only lasted nine episodes before the two became tired of it, instead starting a medical podcast based on Sydnee's expertise.
 While developing the idea for the show, the McElroys decided that it would be irresponsible for them to give medical advice to listeners, even with Sydnee's background.
 They opted instead to focus on the historical aspects, which had been an interest of Sydnee's.
 Like other shows by the family, such as My Brother, My Brother and Me, Sawbones is distributed via the Maximum Fun network.

 Sawbones has aired over 500 episodes with content on "medical history to uncover all the odd, weird, wrong, dumb and just gross ways we've tried to fix people over the years."